These are my favorite English Masses in Rome. There are more around the city, of course, but these are the best and most

 Santo Spirito in Sassia

-This is the official-unofficial English Mass in Rome.
+The Divine Mercy Shrine hosts the official-unofficial English Mass in Rome.
 If you are looking for an American expat, chances are you’ll find them here.
-The Mass is run by the Religious Sisters of Mercy from Alma, Michigan, the same sisters you contact for Papal Event tickets.
-The priest, unless he’s traveling, is Father Luke Sweeney, of the Archdiocese of New York.
+The Mass is run by the Religious Sisters of Mercy from Alma, Michigan, the same sisters you contact for Papal Audience tickets.
+The priest, unless he’s traveling, is Father Luke Sweeney of the Archdiocese of New York.
 He’s a great guy.
 Because this Mass begins at 10:00 a.m., it’s super convenient for those wanting to attend the Noon Angelus with the Holy Father.

 San Giovanni de’ Fiorentini

-This Mass is in a beautiful church, with a really cool relic – the foot of Saint Mary Magdalene.
-But the best part is the priest.
-This Mass is officiated by Monsignor Mark Miles, the Pope’s personal translator from English to Spanish.
-If you followed the Holy Father’s visit to the US, this is the guy who was by his side the entire time.
+This Mass is in a beautiful church, with a really cool relic – the foot of Saint Mary Magdalene!
+The Mass is officiated by Monsignor Mark Miles, the Pope’s personal translator from English to Spanish.
+If you followed the Pope Francis’ visit to the US, this is the guy who was by his side the entire time.
 When the US President or the Queen of England visits the Vatican, Monsignor Miles does all the translating.
 His homilies are amazing.
 Monsignor Miles also hears confessions after Mass.
 You should go.